 - I am worthy and prepared for all the abundance I wish to receive.

-- I am in control of my thoughts and my behaviour and I will use them to lift myself up.
+- I am in control of my thoughts and my behavior and I will use them to lift myself up.

 - I am doing my best with what I have.

 - I am proud of myself and whatever I have achieved so far in life.